ydkulks/infinitehorizons/README.md

     - [x] In the second line, add heading greater size compared to first line having text “Visit Placename” (Write sample 5 to 6 country name which automatically change after 0.2 seconds.).
     - [x] In the third line, add “Book Now” button.
     - [x] All these 3 components should be center aligned to the background image.

+## Checkpoint 2
+- [x] Create 2 section of a row having 50% width each.
+- [x] In the 50% width add image related to brand or company.
+- [x] In the right 50% width add a form which contain following information –
+    - [x] Where to (dropdown list should be visible containing some sample places)
+    - [x] How Many Person
+    - [x] Start Date (should take future date)
+    - [x] End Date (should accept greater date than start date)
+    - [x] Description.
+(Should be textarea minimum 50 characters and maximum 500 characters need to be enter.)
+    - [x] Book Now button (after clicking it, if all the fields are filled, then alert should appear with message, booking successful)
+- [x] In the next Section, Package gallery should be visible, in one row, user should able to see 3 package, total create 3 row having 9 package.
+- [x] Each package should be visible in card (box).
+In the card, display image of the place first, then add Place Name as heading and below placename, add small paragraph (attractions) of the place.
+- [x] Price which should be in USD Dollar, Rating and Book now button.
+- [x] After Package Sections, add Services section where you need to add various services offered by the company.
+- [x] Some examples are Affordable Hotel, Food & Drinks, Safety Guide.
+You need to add a total of 6 services, out of which atleast you 3 services you must add on your own.
+These services should be design as per your convenience.
+You may choose bullets, card, slider etc.